aeonSolutions/AeonLabs-Distributed-Power-Solutions-Smart-Distributed-DC-Power-Management/README.md

 # Smart Distributed DC Power Management (5V 60W)
-This smart distributed DC power managment and charging device has the purpose to charge 5V DC battery walls and power packs from the main 220V AC line at home.
-The innovation of this power charging device is in the ability to schedule charging to specific times during the day and night acording to the price of electricity cchange.
-It can be programmed using machine learning to connect to a electricity market data source and calculate the best time to schedule battery charging acording to the price variations on the electricity markets.
+This smart distributed DC power management and charging device has the purpose to charge 5V DC battery walls and power packs from the main 220V AC line at home.
+The innovation of this power charging device is in the ability to schedule charging to specific times during the day and night according to the price of electricity change.
+It can be programmed using machine learning to connect to a electricity market data source and calculate the best time to schedule battery charging according to the price variations on the electricity markets.

 **This revision features::**